As seen in:

 Lots of bilingual people know two languages fluently because they grew up in that kind of environment (for example, their parents spoke one language and at school a different language was spoken).
 In these cases, being bilingual just seems natural.

-Yes, being bilingual is a skill just like any other language skill and you can definitely add it to your resume.
+Yes, being bilingual is a skill just like any other language skill, and you can definitely add it to your resume.
 In fact, it can be something that makes your resume take off.
 So add information on your bilingual skills throughout your resume.
 Here's how.

 Read more: How to List Languages on a Resume

-How to Feature Bilingual Skills on a Resume
+How to Put Bilingual on a Resume

 Writing a bilingual resume is pretty much the same as writing a resume in general.
 The key difference is that you don’t have to limit yourself to just your resume skills section to mention your bilingual skills.